kkaafrank/tesseract-retrain/README.md

 ## Setup

+### Python

+Python is required to run the scripts in this repo.
+This repo was written with Python 3.11.
+Python installers can be ofund [here](https://www.python.org/downloads/).

 ### Git Submodules

 This repository requires both multiple Tesseract repositories to function.
 Run the following command to initialize the submodules.